 Streamline transfers to Taiwan with Airwallex

-Through Airwallex, businesses can transfer funds to Taiwan in over 60 currencies, including HKD, USD, EUR, and AUD, etc. The platform delivers significantly faster transfers than traditional bank wires, with over 95% of transactions arriving on the same day.
-Its low FX margin, starting at 0.2% above interbank rates, further reduces costs.
+Through Airwallex, businesses can transfer funds to Taiwan in over 90 currencies, including HKD, USD, EUR, and AUD, etc. The platform delivers significantly faster transfers than traditional bank wires.
+Its low FX margin, starting at 0.2% above interbank rates, further saves up to 80% on FX fees.

 Kirstie Lau